Marine Scout Sniper Rifle: Variants

 The first generation MSSR was deployed in 1996 as an M16A1 with a Tasco variable 3-9 x 40 mm rubber-coated scope on a DPMS Tri-mount atop the carry handle.
 This required a Delta HBAR cheek piece on the stock to align the operator's eye with the elevated scope position.
 The standard handguards were replaced with a free-floating aluminum forearm, and a Harris folding bipod was attached to the underside of the forearm.
 The standard M16A1 barrel was replaced with a free-floated 24" (68 cm) DPMS Heavy Stainless Steel Ultra Match barrel with a 1 in 8.5" right-hand twist, with an M16A1 front sight base.
 A J&P match trigger was installed, which is later used in the second and third generation versions.

 The second generation MSSR was created by removing the forward portion of the carry handle and attaching the Tri-mount directly to the top of the upper receiver.
 The Tasco scope and scope rings were attached to the Tri-mount, which provided a lower scope-to-bore height.
 The Delta HBAR cheek piece was no longer required and was removed.
 The M16A1 front sight base was removed and replaced with a DPMS gas block.
 The barrel was changed to a DPMS Ultra Match barrel with a 1 in 8" RH twist, and the M16A1 stock and pistol grip were replaced with A2 versions.

-The third generation rifle retained the second generation features, but replaced the Tasco scope with a Bushnell variable 3-9 x 40mm scope with a Mil-dot reticle, mounted with three scope rings on the receiver-mounted Tri-mount.
+The third generation rifle, introduced in 2004, retained the second generation features but replaced the Tasco scope with a Bushnell variable 3-9 x 40mm scope with a Mil-dot reticle, mounted with three scope rings on the receiver-mounted Tri-mount.
 For the Philippine Marine Corps, barrel length remained the same at 24" with the 1 in 8" DPMS Ultra Match Barrel.
 A version with a 20" barrel was made available for the Naval Special Operations Group.

-The fourth generation rifles feature a Leupold Mark 4 LR/T M3 scope mounted on a Leupold mount, an 18-inch cold hammer-forged Daniel Defense barrel, a JP match trigger, a Harris swivel bi-pod, a tactical charging handle latch, ambidextrous fire controls, an extended trigger guard and a Magpul Precision-Adjustable stock.
+The fourth generation rifles, introduced in 2016, feature a Leupold Mark 4 LR/T M3 scope mounted on a Leupold mount, an 18-inch cold hammer-forged Daniel Defense barrel, a JP match trigger, a Harris swivel bi-pod, a tactical charging handle latch, ambidextrous fire controls, an extended trigger guard and a Magpul Precision-Adjustable stock.
 It also comes issued with an AAC SR-5 suppressor, 20-round Magpul magazines and a Pelican carrying case.

-The fifth generation rifles differ from the fourth generation by featuring a full-length railed handguard.
+The fifth generation rifles, introduced in 2017, added a full-length railed handguard.